Tag: Home Canning Recipes

 * This post contains affiliate links.

+Fill: Ladle hot jam into a hot jar, leaving 1/4″ headspace.
 Remove air bubbles.
-Clean jar rim.
-Center lid on jar and adjust band to fingertip tight.
-Place jar on the rack in a pressure canner containing 2″ of simmer water.
+Clean jar rim with a clean, cotton cloth.
+Center lid on jar and adjust ring (band) to fingertip-tight.
+Place jar on the rack elevated in simmering water in your water bath canner.
 Repeat until all jars are filled.

 * This post contains affiliate links.
 If you make a purchase, we may or may not receive a small commission which helps to support this site.
 Thank you!